 If we estimate that your request will take longer than 12 and a half hours, we can refuse your request under the FOI law.
 However, we may contact you to help you refine your information request so that it will take us less than 12 and a half hours to answer.

-The following States of Jersey departments come under FOI legislation from January 2015:
+The following States of Jersey departments fall under FOI legislation:

-The following government bodies* also come under FOI legislation from January 2015:
+The following government bodies* also fall under FOI legislation::

 *these bodies are established by a resolution of the States, or by or in accordance with standing orders of the States Assembly.

 All 12 Jersey parishes come under FOI legislation however information requested from the parishes should be requested directly.
 Details on how to make a request from the parishes can be found on the Comité des Connétables website.